-Four master's degree programs in special education are offered.
-Both the M.S. in special education for school age learners and the M.S. in early childhood special education lead to New York State certification in special education.
-Each of these programs has a precertification track for students holding a bachelor's degree in an area other than elementary and/or special education and an in-service track for those students already provisionally or permanently certified in one of these areas.
-In addition, both master's programs offer the opportunity for interested students to work toward the New York State Bilingual Education Extension to Special Education.
+Two master's degree programs in special education are offered.
+The M.S. in Special Education for School Age Learners leads to New York State certification in special education.
+This program has a precertification track for students holding a bachelor's degree in an area other than elementary and/or special education and an in-service track for those students already provisionally or permanently certified in one of these areas.
+In addition, this master's programs offer the opportunity for interested students to work toward the New York State Bilingual Education Extension to Special Education.
 (See the Bilingual Education section in this Bulletin for further information.)

-Two M.S. programs lead to dual certification in special education and elementary education.
+The second M.S. program leads to dual certification in special education and elementary education.
 These programs are open to students possessing a bachelor's degree in an area other than education.
 Prior course work must be analyzed to determine any need for prerequisite study in the liberal arts.